Control of Noise at Work Regulations 2005

-The Control of Noise at Work Regulations 2005 place a duty on employers within Great Britain to reduce the risk to their employees health by controlling the noise they are exposed to whilst at work.
+The Control of Noise at Work Regulations 2005 (SI 2005/1643) place a duty on employers within Great Britain to reduce the risk to their employees health by controlling the noise they are exposed to whilst at work.
 The regulations were established under the Health and Safety at Work etc. Act 1974 and implement European Council directive 2003/10/EC.
 The regulations replaced the 'Noise at work regulations 1989' which previously covered noise in the workplace.
 The regulations came into force for most industries on 6 April 2006 with the music and entertainment sectors coming into line two years later on 21 April 2008.
-In Northern Ireland the legislation is dealt with in 'The Control of Noise at Work Regulations (Northern Ireland) 2006.
+In Northern Ireland the legislation is dealt with in the Control of Noise at Work Regulations (Northern Ireland) 2006 (SR(NI) 2006/1).

 Everyone in the engineering environment is exposed to noise and could suffer temporary or permanent hearing loss, the control of noise at work regulations require employers to eliminate or reduce noise levels.